 Scope and content

-File consists of a ts. copy of the oath made by John Motz when he was sworn in as sheriff of Waterloo County.
+File consists of a typescript copy of the oath made by John Motz when he was sworn in as sheriff of Waterloo County.
 Signed by John Motz and Louise Zinger.

 Immediate source of acquisition